ConnorSweeneyDev/.config/readme.md

   - The entire `actions` section.
   - Everything between the `actions` section and the `profiles` section.
   - The `defaults` section inside of the `profiles` section.
-  - Assuming you have it installed, everything inside the PowerShell Core (pwsh.exe) section inside the `profiles: list` section, except the `guid` and `source` fields.
+  - Assuming you have it installed, everything inside the PowerShellCore section inside the `profiles: list` section, except the `guid` and `source` fields.
   - Everything below the `schemes` section.